-- The 17 metre-high curtain waterfall that surges from Ancaster Creek is between two other local falls, Tiffany Falls and Canterbury Falls and enjoys great trail access.
+- The 17 metre-high curtain waterfall that surges from Ancaster Creek is between two other local falls, Tiffany Falls and Canterbury Falls.

 Parking and Proximity to Falls

-- There is limited parking on a lot off of Artaban Road for $5 a day, around 450 metres to Sherman Falls.
+- There is limited paid parking in lot off of Artaban Road, around 450 metres to Sherman Falls.

 - To walk to the falls from the parking lot, head back down Artaban Road, turn left on Lions Club Road and just before Old Dundas Road, turn right on the Bruce Trail.